radzionc/increaser/prompts/context.md

 ## Projects

-The "Projects" page has three subpages: "Projects," "Plan," and "Report."

-On the "Projects" subpage, users can view all their projects and change their status, edit, or delete them.
+On the "Projects" page, users can view all their projects and change their status, edit, or delete them.
 Each project has a name, emoji, color, and status, which can be "active," "inactive," or "archived."
 One project, "Other," cannot be deleted.
 When a user deletes a project, all data associated with that project is reassigned to the "Other" project.
 Users can reorder projects by dragging them.
 Each project item displays an emoji, name, a budget or goal (if set), and an indicator if it's a "workday project" (Monday to Friday).

-On the "Plan" page, users can budget project time for a week, where the total budgeted time should not exceed the work budget defined on the "Work Budget" page.
-The user can see the progress of the project budget and the total time spent on the project this week.
-The user can see the allocation of time, add new budgets, and edit/delete existing project budgets.
-On top of that, they can set a goal to work "at least X hours" or "no more than X hours" on a project.
-For example, users may want to work less on some projects, such as their remote job, and more on their business project.
-Also, they can select if they work on the project "Monday to Friday" or "Everyday."
-On the side of the page, they can see their progress for the current week.
+When creating or editing a project, users can choose if the project is limited to workdays (Monday to Friday) and set a weekly budget for how much time they plan to spend on it.
+If a project has a budget, they can also set a goal to work 'at least X hours' or 'no more than X hours' on the project.
+For example, users may want to work less on some projects, such as their remote job, and more on personal business projects.

+## Work budget

+On the "Work Budget" page, the user can set a preferred time they want to work on a workday and on a weekend.
+Next to it, they can see analytics with their average workday and weekend over the last 30 days, and totals of the last 4 weeks.

+## Timesheet

-On the "Report" page, users can track their work time across different projects over a selected period, with options to group the data by days, weeks, months, or years.
+On the "Timesheet" page, users can track their work time across different projects over a selected period, with options to group the data by days, weeks, months, or years.
 The interval input below the chart allows users to specify a time range, such as June to August, and view a detailed breakdown of time spent on each project.
 The left panel shows a percentage breakdown of time across projects, and users can click on a project name to filter the chart to display only that project.
 The chart is color-coded to represent different projects, and hovering over the bars reveals a detailed time distribution for each period.
 This provides valuable insights into how time is spent, enabling users to adjust priorities and identify work patterns.
 When the chart is grouped by weeks and the user selects either all projects or a specific project, they will see a line showing the budgeted time for the project, or, in the case of all projects, the total budgeted time.

-While the user will primarily track their work through focus sessions, they can also track time by manually adding a focus session from the side timeline on the focus page.
-There, they can also edit and delete existing sessions.

-## Work budget

-On the "Work Budget" page, the user can set a preferred time they want to work on a workday and on a weekend.
-Next to it, they can see analytics with their average workday and weekend over the last 30 days, and totals of the last 4 weeks.

 ## Habits